ArnabSaha22/NetflixGPT/README.md

 6. Created a redux store with a user slice to centrally store the user data.
 7. TMDB Free API used to show the movie details on the browse page
 8. Redux store used to add movies to the browse page
-9. GPT APIs used to develop a movie recommendation engine.
+9. OPENAI's APIs used to develop a movie recommendation engine.
 10. GPT search page has multi-language feature in Hindi and English
 11. npm openai => used to access openai helper functions directly